kailashanth007/vue3-treeselect/README.md

 2. Install dependencies by `yarn` or `npm install`
 3. Check out a new branch
 4. `npm run dev` & hack
-5. Make sure `npm test` passes
-6. Push your changes & file a pull request
+5. Push your changes & file a pull request

 ### Credits